LeonardoZV/async-client-server-communication/README.md

 ## (Long) Polling (Server-to-Browser or Server-to-Server Comunication)

-Your front-end has the responsibility of regularly asking your back-end if there is any fresh data.
-Hence the front will make the same call every few seconds/minutes.
+Your front-end (or back-end) has the responsibility of regularly asking your back-end if there is any fresh data.
+Hence the front-end (or back-end) will make the same call every few seconds/minutes.
 Sometimes one of those calls will have a fresh data to handle.

 ![1](./polling/images/1.png)